scalar-labs/scalardl/docs/compatibility.md

 # Scalar DL Compatibility Matrix

-This document shows the compatibility of different scalar-ledger container and scalardl-java-client-sdk versions.
+This document shows the compatibility of the versions of scalar-ledger container and scalardl-java-client-sdk.

 |scalar-ledger container | scalardl-java-client-sdk    |
 |--------------|-----------------------------|